 • JAG funding cannot be used to purchase food and/or beverages for any meeting, conference, training, or other event.
 No food and/or beverages can be purchased with other funds constituting program income for a federal grant award.
 Exceptions to the restriction may be made only in cases where such sustenance is not otherwise available (i.e. extremely remote areas), or where a special presentation at a conference requires a plenary address where there is no other time for sustenance to be obtained.
 Such an exception would require prior written approval from the KGGP.
 This restriction does not apply to water provided at no cost, but does apply to any and all other refreshments, regardless of the size or nature of the meeting.
 Additionally, this restriction does not impact direct payment of per diem amounts to individuals in a travel status under the applicant's travel policy.
-Department of Justice and Office of Justice Programs (OJP) guidance on food and beverage, conference planning, minimization of costs, and conference cost reporting is accessible on the OJP web site.
+The OJP guidance on food and beverage, conference planning, minimization of costs, and conference cost reporting is accessible on the OJP web site.